Ebbw Vale Colliery

 A BHP Coal Geology map shows that Ebbw Vale colliery was to the south of Adamstown, adjacent to the New Lambton C Pit.
 It was to the east of the Redhead railway (now the Fernleigh Track), which I have highlighted in red below.
 The black and white dashed line to the east of the colliery is Brunker Rd.

 BHP Coal Geology map.
-University of Newcastle, Special Collections.
+University of Newcastle, Living Histories.

 A 1953 map from the NSW Government DIGS site shows two annotations for “Ebbw Vale Tunnel”.